Dooney-dotcom/kerberos_implementation/README.md

 # Once finished using the application, you can verify the content
 # written in the file with ./verify.sh

-# 6. Verify the generated keys
+# 6. Verify the output
 ./verify.sh
 ```